voideditor/void/CONTRIBUTING.md

 ## 1. Building the Extension
-Here's how you can start contributing to the Void Extension, where much of our code lives right now:
+Here's how you can start contributing to the Void Extension, where is the main place most edits should take place (especially if you're just getting started):

 1. Clone the repository: